-Sapphire, Diamanté & Rose Vermeil Sterling 1940s Brooch & Earrings Set by Reinad
+Sapphire, Diamanté & Rose Vermeil Sceptron Brooch & Earrings

 Brooch: 3 7/8" x 1 7/8"; earrings: 3/4" x 7/8"

 This Sceptron brooch with matching earrings feature rose-gold-plated sterling silver set with large, faceted, triangular sapphire-glass stones and diamanté accents.
 This set is a wonderful example of the Retro Modern style of the 1940s.
-I couldn’t decide if the brooch should be worn horizontally or vertically until I saw Anne Baxter wearing a set like this in the 1946 movie Angel on my Shoulder.
-Her brooch was perfectly placed in the vertical position on her dress at the base of its V-neckline.
+I couldn’t decide if the brooch should be worn horizontally or vertically until I saw Anne Baxter wearing one like it in the 1946 movie Angel on my Shoulder.
+Hers was perfectly placed in the vertical position at the base of her V-neckline.
 She even wore the matching earrings.
-The brooch has a roll-over safety clasp, and the earrings are screw-backs.
+The pin has a roll-over safety clasp, and the earrings are screw-backs.
 I’ve included a photo of the brooch in the horizontal position, so you can decide if you prefer it that way.
-You can see a similar piece that was shown in the 1945 catalog of Bennett Brothers (a jewelry wholesaler).
+A similar piece was shown in a 1945 wholesaler’s catalog.
 The page was entitled “New Pink Gold Finish on Sterling Silver — Styled by Master Craftsmen” (who were not named).
-The brooch shown in the last photo was $28.50 retail, and the earrings were $13.50, or $42.00 for the set.
+The brooch was $28.50 retail, and the earrings were $13.50, or $42.00 for the set.
 (While I don’t have income statistics for the mid-1940s, to put these prices in perspective, the U.S. government reported that by 1950, the average American household’s weekly income was about $81.)
 This well-made set was not inexpensive.